Hans Habe: Soldier in World War II

 After the Anschluss, Habe was expatriated and his books forbidden by the new Nazi government.
 He went into exile in France and joined the French Foreign Legion.
 In 1940 he was captured and interned in the Dieuze transit camp.
 From there he managed to escape with the help of French friends (to Lisbon) and immigrated to the United States.
 He became a US citizen by naturalization in 1941.
 Habe married his third wife, Eleanor Post Hutton, heiress of General Foods, in 1942.
 They had a son, Anthony Niklas Habe.

 In 1942 he was drafted into the US Army and trained in psychological warfare at the Military Intelligence Training Center at Camp Ritchie, Maryland.
 Then he joined the 1st Mobile Radio Broadcasting Company and went in March 1943 to North Africa to participate in Operation Avalanche, the landing in Italy.

 In 1944 he became an instructor of psychological warfare at Camp Sharpe, near Gettysburg, Pennsylvania.
 In autumn 1944 he selected a group of German writers and newspaper editors to prepare for the publishing of new newspapers after the war in Germany.
+He also ran the German-language section of the recently liberated Radio Luxembourg.

 Newspaperman in Germany

 In 1945, Habe returned to Germany in the wake of the occupying US Army.
 By November 1945 he had created 18 newspapers in the American Occupation Zone.
-Then he became Editor of the Neue Zeitung in Munich.
+Then he became Editor of Die Neue Zeitung in Munich.

 At this time he was married for a short time to actress Ali Ghito.
 In 1949 he moved to the Münchner Illustrierte (Munich Illustrated), and, in 1951, to the Echo der Woche (Echo of the Week).
 From 1952 to 1953 he wrote the column Outside America for the Los Angeles Daily News.
 When the Echo der Woche ceased to appear in 1953, he settled in Ascona, Switzerland, and wrote mostly novels.

+Habe was one of the first authors to put forward the case that there was a conspiracy involved in the assassination of John F. Kennedy, he did so in his book The Wounded Land (1964), originally published in German.